Raymond-Iacobacci/TheDebtCollectorsRepository/Backend/README.md

 - requestID - The requestID is always null UNLESS the expense is associated with a particular request.
 In that case, the requestID must be referenced here.

 The details of these routes can be found in manager/expenses.js.

+## Reports
+The manager has a *reports* tab in left-hand side of the view.
+The report is split up into three different categories:
+- Income (payments from tenants)
+  - Rent
+  - Utilities
+  - Other
+- Expenses (costs of the manager)
+  - Maintenence requests
+  - Mortgage Interest
+  - Utilities
+  - Wages
+  - Other
+- Credits (credits that manager gives to tenants)

+The report has three types of schedules that can be displayed:
+- Monthly (Jan, Feb, Mar, ...
+Dec)
+- Quarterly (Jan - Mar, Apr - Jun, Jul - Sep, Oct - Dec)
+- Yearly (Year to date)

+The SQL queries and functions to generate this report can be found in *manager/report.js*.

 ## Transactions
 ### Payments Table